Manasa272/Sweetconnect/README.md

 📬 Author

-Developed by a Magic Bus trainee as part of the final mini project.
+Developed by  Me & a Magic Bus trainee as part of the final mini project.

 ⭐ Thank you Magic Bus for the learning opportunity!